zzuegg/sport-jolt/README.md

 ## About Sport Jolt

-Sport Jolt is a Simple Physics-ORienTed graphics engine for [Jolt JNI], written in Java 11.
+Sport Jolt is a Simple Physics-ORienTed graphics engine for [Jolt JNI][joltjni], written in Java 11.
 In addition to Jolt JNI,
 it uses [LWJGL], [GLFW], [JOML], [jSnapLoader], and [OpenGL].
-It has been tested on Linux.
+It has been tested on [Linux].

 [Jump to the table of contents](#toc)